ToomasMolder/X-road-scripts/monitor/docs/analysis_module.md

 1) the number or requests in this time interval,
 2) mean request size (if exists --- ```clientRequestSize```, otherwise ```producerRequestSize```) in this time interval,
 3) mean response size (if exists --- ```clientResponseSize```, otherwise ```producerResponseSize```) in this time interval,
-4) mean request duration (```totalDuration```) in this time interval,
+4) mean client duration (```totalDuration```) in this time interval,
-5) mean response duration (```producerDurationProducerView```) in this time interval.
+5) mean producer duration (```producerDurationProducerView```) in this time interval.
 Each of these metrics are compared to historical values for the same service call during a similar time interval (e.g. on the same weekday and the same hour).
 In particular, the model considers the mean and the standard deviation (std) of historical values and calculates the *z-score* for the current value: ```z_score = abs(current_value - historic_mean) / historic_std```.
 Based on this score, the model estimates the confidence that the current value comes from a different distribution than the historic values.
 If the confidence is higher than a specified confidence threshold, the current value is reported as a potential incident.
-The type of found anomalies (```anomalous_metric```) will be one of [request_count, mean_request_size, mean_response_size, mean_request_duration, mean_response_duration].
+The type of found anomalies (```anomalous_metric```) will be one of [request_count, mean_request_size, mean_response_size, mean_client_duration, mean_producer_duration].

 ## Scripts

 Before finding anomalies using the AveragesByTimeperiodModel, the model needs to be trained.
 Namely, it needs to calculate the historic means and standard deviations for each relevant time interval.
 The data used for training should be as "normal" (anomaly-free) as possible.
 Therefore, it is recommended that the two phases, training and finding anomalies, use data from different time periods.
-Therefore, the following approach is suggested:
+To ensure these goals, the **regular** processes for anomaly finding and model training proceed as follows:

-1) For recent requests, the model is used to *find* anomalies, which will be recorded as potential incidents.
-2) The found anomalies are shown in the Analyzer UI for a specified time period (e.g. 1 week), after which they are considered "expired" and will not be shown anymore.
+1. For recent requests, the existing model is used to *find* anomalies, which will be recorded as potential incidents.
+The found anomalies are shown in the Analyzer UI for a specified time period (e.g. 10 days), after which they are considered "expired" and will not be shown anymore.
-3) Anomalies/incidents that have expired are used to update (or retrain) the model.
+2. Anomalies/incidents that have expired are used to update (or retrain) the model.
 Requests that are part of a "true incident" (an anomaly that was marked as "incident" before the expiration date) are not used to update the model.
-This way, the the historic averages remain to describe the "normal" behaviour.
+This way, the historic averages remain to describe the "normal" behaviour.
+Note that updating the model does not change the anomalies that have already been found (the existing anomalies are not recalculated).

-Also, as the model aggregates requests for certain time intervals (e.g. hour), it is recommended to use data only from time intervals that have already completed.
-This is to avoid cases where, for example, the number of requests within 10 minutes is compared to the (historic) number of requests within 1 hour, as such comparison would almost certainly yield an anomaly.
+Also, as these processes aggregate requests by certain time intervals (e.g. hour), only the data from time intervals that have already completed are used.
+This is to avoid situations where, for example, the number of requests within 10 minutes is compared to the (historic) number of requests within 1 hour, as such comparison would almost certainly yield an anomaly.

+It is recommended that the model is given some time to learn the behaviour of a particular service call (e.g. 3 months).
+Therefore, the following approach is implemented for **new** service calls:
+1. For the first 3 months since the first request was made by a given service call, no anomalies are reported (this is the training period)
+2. After these 3 months have passed, the first anomalies for the service call will be reported.
+Both the model is trained (i.e. the historic averages are calculated) and anomalies are found using the same data from the first 3 months.
+3. The found anomalies are shown in the analyzer user interface for 10 days, during which their status can be marked.
+During these 10 days, the model version is fixed and incoming data are analyzed (i.e. the anomalies are found) based on the initial model (built on the first 3-months data).
+4. After these 10 days (i.e. when the first incidents have expired), the model is retrained, considering the feedback from the first anomalies and the **regular** analyzer process is started (see above).

 The approach described above is implemented in two scripts, located in the folder **analysis_module/analyzer**: